meligo/ordina-jworks.github.io/_posts/2017-05-18-Blockchain-code-examples.md

 We use Geth because it is the easiest to setup and to get started with.
 Geth is also the __default__ for Mist.
 Geth had some problems with spam attacks in the late 2016, that's why some people go for Parity.
-Parity didn't had these problems because it is faster in reverting states.
+Parity didn't have ** these problems because it is faster in reverting states.
 This is a [heap vs stack problem](https://www.reddit.com/r/ethereum/comments/55v4nk/geth_vs_parity/) that might be solved by the time you are reading this article.
-We will be using a __private test network__, so it wwon't be a problem.
+We will be using a __private test network__, so it won't be a problem.

 ### Setting up Geth
 Let's start with downloading and installing Geth.
 [Here](https://geth.ethereum.org/downloads/) we can find the latest release installer (Windows) and archive.
-When testing the contract on the public test network, we just can use following command:
+When connecting to the public test network, we just can use following command:
 ```
 geth --testnet --fast --cache=512 console
 ```